 Major: Women's Studies

-Program Director: Deidra Donmoyer Assistant Professor of Communication
+Program Director: Deidra Donmoyer Associate Professor of Communication

 The Women’s Studies interdisciplinary program offers courses that teach students about the ways that women’s lives are shaped by biology, society, and cultural notions of gender.
 Students take courses that are cross-listed from other departments at the college, such as Psychology, Art, Economics, English, Political Science, Communication, Philosophy, and Sociology.
 The unifying feature of the course work is the focus on women’s issues.
 Goals of the minor include bringing students to a greater awareness of the roles of women in both developed and developing countries, and giving women knowledge that will allow them to play active roles, in their communities and in the world, as advocates for women.
 For information about specific courses offered, please see our Academic Catalogue.

-Jan Lewis Assistant Professor of Theatre and Theatre Department Chair B.A.
+Jan Lewis Associate Professor of Theatre.
+B.A.
 Brandeis University (Theatre Arts); M.A.
 University of California, Berkeley (Dramatic Art); M.F.A.
 University of California, Los Angeles (Directing); Ph.D.
 University of California, Santa Barbara (Dramatic Art).
 I have spent many years as an actor, director, dramaturg, and director in the professional theatre.
 My research interests include American theatre, musical theatre, and race, ethnic, and gender studies in theatre and film.
 Porter Fine Arts 109. email@example.com